segmentio/segment-docs/src/connections/destinations/catalog/devrev/index.md

 ## Use Cases of the DevRev Destination (Actions)

-With this destination, you can have website or external events trigger action within DevRev for instance:
+With this destination, website or external events can trigger action within DevRev.

+For example:

 - When a user requests a demo, create work (ticket or issue) with the details
 - When a user fills out a form, create a RevUser (lead) object